secretstartups/handbook/total-rewards/benefits/general-and-entity-benefits/ltd-benefits-uk/index.html.md

 *  The pension file is sent to Scottish Widows around the end of 6th of each month and will include any joiners/changes/leavers from the previous month’s payroll run.
 For example everyone who has been included on the pension file in October (the cut off is 15th October) Scottish Widows will be notified around 6th November
 *  Any employee who joins after 20th or has not been included on the pension file will be picked up in the following month’s file.
 *  Scottish Widows receive the pension file around 6th of each month and will process all joiners/changes/leavers accordingly.
-*  New joiners should expect to receive their welcome pack within 14 working days after Scottish Widows receives the pension file.
+*  New joiners should expect to receive their welcome pack in the mail within 14 working days after Scottish Widows receives the pension file.

-When an employee joins the scheme they will be sent a welcome pack stating that they are now a scheme member, it will also have their login details.
+When an employee joins the scheme they will be sent a welcome pack in the post stating that they are now a scheme member, it will also have their login details.
 Employees can login to access their own personal fund and can make adjustments as they see fit.

+If the team member hasn't received their Scottish Widows package in the mail within their first 2 months of thier joining date, they can log on to their
+[Scottish Widows Portal](http://www.scottishwidows.co.uk/personal).
+Select “Register Now’, and fill out your details (no need to fill out the Policy Number, as you can use your National Insurance Number instead).
+Please do not try to log in via the portal before Papaya has uploaded your information in accordance to the schedule above, as you will be denied access.

 Some other key points of the scheme are as follows:
 - The default fund is the Scottish Widows Pension Investment Approach - Balanced.
 - There are over 50 funds and 9 lifestyle profile options
 - This is a personal pension which means it can be taken with the employee if they leave GitLab